 Lou Morgan grew up in Wales before moving to London to study medieval literature at UCL.
 She now lives in the south of England with her husband and son.
 Her short stories have been published in the Jurassic Press ‘Pandemonium’ series, and in anthologies from Solaris Books and PS Publishing.
 Her first novel, BLOOD AND FEATHERS, was published by Solaris in August 2012 with a sequel BLOOD AND FEATHERS: REBELLION which followed in the summer of 2013.
 Her YA horror novel, SLEEPLESS, was published by Stripes in summer 2014.

 Born in London in 1968, Chris has never really felt the urge to live anywhere else.
 After joining the BBC in his twenties, he worked for several years as a radio comedy producer.
 Since then, he has been a comedian, on and off the radio; a newspaper and magazine columnist; and writer and voice actor for children’s animations.
-Chris' series Woof - One Man's Search For A Dog Or A Boyfriend will be broadcast on Radio 4 later this year.
+A second series of Chris' comic memoir, Woof - One Man's Search For A Dog Or A Boyfriend, will be broadcast on Radio 4 in 2018.